This is Part 5 of the Choose Your Tools series. Also check out Part 4: Universal Gear Truths.

 The second is simplicity; carrying less means dealing with less.
 When you have less gear to worry about, a smaller pack to sort through, fewer layer options, etc., your day is simplified.
 With less gear, there’s attention spared that can be redirected towards your friends and your environment.
 If classic ski touring were a form of literature, it would be a short story, whereas fast and light touring is like a poem: it is as wonderful for what isn’t there as what is.

 The third is a product of the first: when you go light, you can go far, and you can go fast.
 When you come to own the mentality that underlies the fast and light approach, it becomes clear that much more is possible than you had previously considered.
-If you want to ski as much vertical, as many miles, or across as many summits as possible, then this is the way.

 The easily-anticipated and tolerable limitations of fast and light skiing are functionality, cost, and durability.